The Problem with One Researcher

 Pint Patrol: A Crowdsourced Answer

 Pint Patrol is a mobile application designed to turn every interested beer drinker into a field researcher.
-The concept is simple:
+There are two ways to contribute:

-- Photograph your full glass on a scale.
-A jeweler's scale is by far the preferred instrument—accurate to 0.01 oz, portable enough to fit in a pocket.
-A postal scale will not do; the resolution is too coarse to detect the differences that matter.
-The app attempts to read the scale display automatically using character recognition—you may need to correct it, but the process is fast.
+- Photograph your full glass on the scale.
+A jeweler's scale is accurate to 0.01 oz, portable enough to fit in a pocket.
+The app reads the scale display automatically using character recognition.

 - Drink your beer.
 Enjoy it.
 This is the easy part.